LiamGraham/verdite/README.md

 ![Verdite Logo](https://github.com/LiamGraham/verdite/blob/master/images/logo_medium.png)

-A git-powered automatic version control tool for non-programmers.
+A git-powered automatic version control tool for everday use.

 (Currently in development)

 ## Summary

-file-control (working name) automatically detects and stores changes made to files stored in a dedicated directory (not unlike products like Google Drive and Dropbox).
+Verdite automatically detects and stores changes made to files stored in a dedicated directory (not unlike products like Google Drive and Dropbox).
 Users may view prior versions of files and restore them, if desired.